HinaChoudhry/catcafe/README.md

 #C9C180
 #E5E1D8
 #9C6F69
-These colors were taken from [Instagram}(Instagram.com) however after using the colors on the actual website, they appeared differently to those on Instagram. #9C6F69 was more of a purple color and I was aiming for an orangey-brown.
+These colors were taken from [Instagram](Instagram.com) however after using the colors on the actual website, they appeared differently to those on Instagram. #9C6F69 was more of a purple color and I was aiming for an orangey-brown.
 The revised colors for the final website are #E7E7E7, #3C3130 and #D4AF37.

 ## Features
 ### Existing Features
 ### Logo
 The aim of the logo is to attract the user, and give immediate idea of what the website is promoting.
 The image for the logo was chosen as it is a cat, and the way the tail is curled and the body of the cat almost looks like the handle and main container of a mug.
-The cat image was used from[Dribble](https://cdn.dribbble.com/users/1303003/screenshots/3988327/cat-logo.png) and edited by myself in accordance to the website’s theme.
+The cat image was used from [Dribble](https://cdn.dribbble.com/users/1303003/screenshots/3988327/cat-logo.png) and edited by myself in accordance to the website’s theme.
 ### Navbar
 The aim of the navbar is to navigate the website and to be able to visit the different pages with ease.
 There are five links in the navbar which link to the

 -Homepage
 -Meet the cats (gallery)
 -Menu
 -Contact page
 -FAQ

 The navbar collapses into a hamburger menu when resized to the tablet and mobile viewports.

 ### Footer
-The footer of the website contains the following information -Opening times
+The footer of the website contains the following information

+-Opening times
 -Contact information
 -Social media links

-It allows the user to gain basic information about the café so they can plan their trip or directly contact the cafe.
+It allows the user to gain basic information about the cafe so they can plan their trip or directly contact the cafe.

 ### Info section
-The homepage contains an info section, giving brief details about the café.
+The homepage contains an info section, giving brief details about the cafe.
 Who the company are and what they do.
 It also contains reasons to visit the café.
 This allows the user to get an overview of the café and see if they would like to visit.
 ### Carousel
-The homepage contains a carousel, containing customer reviews of the café.
+The homepage contains a carousel, containing customer reviews of the cafe.
 There are 3 slides, containing images with text over them of customer reviews.
 ### Gallery
-There is a gallery section, allowing users to view the cats present at the café.
+There is a gallery section, allowing users to view the cats present at the cafe.
 There are also names and descriptions of the cats, when an image in the gallery is hovered over with the mouse.
 ### Menu
-The menu section contains names, short descriptions and prices of the food and drinks available at the café.
+The menu section contains names, short descriptions and prices of the food and drinks available at the cafe.
 ### Contact us form
 There is a contact form on the Contact page, allowing the user to send messages.
 The different types of messages possible to send are booking requests, questions, general comments or complaints.
 ### Map